The Easiest Chocolate Pudding Cake

 Yes, this pudding cake can easily be made as a lemon pudding cake, a banana pudding cake, or a vanilla pudding cake.
 Simply swap out the chocolate cake mix and chocolate pudding mix for the flavors you want to make.

 For the topping use vanilla or white chocolate chips instead of chocolate chips.
-Another option is to bake the cake without melting flavored chips on top, and instead add fresh berries.
+Another option is to bake the cake without melting flavored chips on top, and instead add fresh berries to the top after it’s cooked.

 Can this cake be made gluten free?